5j9/browserfetch/README.rst

 Downsides
 ---------
-* Setting up ``browserfetch`` is a more cumbersome since it requires running a Python server and also injecting a small script into the webpage.
+* Setting up ``browserfetch`` is more cumbersome since it requires running a Python server and also injecting a small script into the webpage.
 Using ``browser_cookie3`` might be a better choice if there are many websites that you need to communicate with.

 .. _`browser_cookie3 stopped working on Chrome-based browsers`: https://github.com/borisbabic/browser_cookie3/issues/180
 .. _tampermonkey: https://github.com/Tampermonkey/tampermonkey